Regular readers and friends will know right away that when it comes to heroes, Ashar thinks they don’t come any better than James Bond.

 A bonus Daniel Craig movie recommendation

 You should definitely check out Defiance, a World War II movie based on a true story about the Bielski Brothers, which also stars Daniel Craig.
-Sarah absolutely fell in love with this movie and with the Bielskis’ story.
+Ashar absolutely fell in love with this movie and with the Bielskis’ story.

 Ideas for discussion